hsafakoral/Udacity-Programming-for-Data-Science-Nanodegree/README.md

 Project Title

-UDACITY-PROGRAMMING for DATA SCIENCE - NANODEGREE PROGRAM BIKE SHARE ANALYSIS for 3 Metropols
+Programming-for-Data-Science-Nanodegree BIKE SHARE ANALYSIS for 3 Cities

 Description

-We've made an anaylsis for bike share datas for the cities New York City, Washington and Chicago
+We have made anaylsis for bike share datas for the cities New York City, Washington and Chicago

 Files used